-Relationship and Sex Education (RSE) is firmly rooted in our school's Personal, Social and Health Education (PSHE) and Citizenship Framework and is also delivered as part of other curriculum areas such as Science and RE.
-This policy links with other school policies such as the anti-bullying policy, equalities policy, child protection and safeguarding policy and health and safety policy.
+Relationship and Sex Education (RSE) is firmly rooted in our school's Personal, Social, Health and Economics education (PSHEe) and is also delivered as part of other curriculum areas such as science and religious education.
+This policy links with other school policies such as the behaviour policy, equalities policy, child protection and safeguarding policy and health and safety policy.